tomlion/server-bootstrap/cookbooks/rails_site/README.md

       },
-      "capified":     true,                     # whether or not you'll use capistrano for deploys "server_name":  "hostname.com 127.0.0.1", # this will be placed in the nginx config's server_name attribute "rails_env":    "production",             # the environment to set in the various configs, wherever appropriate "web_server":   "puma",                   # the web server to assume, either "puma" or "unicorn" "http_port":    80,
+      "capified":     true,                     # whether or not you'll use capistrano for deploys "server_name":  "hostname.com 127.0.0.1", # this will be placed in the nginx config's server_name attribute "web_server":   "puma",                   # the web server to assume, either "puma" or "unicorn" "http_port":    80,
       "https_port":   443